-All Before-and-After School Youth Development programs sites will be closed Thanksgiving Day and the day after Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day, Memorial Day, Labor Day and Fourth of July.
+The Early Childhood Center Youth Development program sites will be closed Labor Day, November 11 (Veteran's Day), Thanksgiving Day and the day after Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year's day, Martin Luther King Day, President's Day, Memorial Day, and July 4.
 There will be no reduction in program fees during the weeks which these holidays occur.